NativeScript/docs/content/guide/development-workflow/using-packages.md

 #### Removing Plugins

-To remove a NativeScript plugin from your project, run the following command from your command line.
+To remove a NativeScript plugin, you can use the following command.

 ```cli
 ns plugin remove <plugin-name>